 B. BY MAIL & EMAIL: mail the completed, downloaded application form, send hard copies of marketing materials, campaigns and/or philosophy, send discs of any broadcast materials to the office, and email the required information (see application form); paying fees online, or by check, by money order or credit card.

 1. Download the application form for The American Prize in Arts Marketing.
 Select the category which best identifies the applicant.

 2. MAIL the completed application form by the deadline date or EMAIL it as a PDF attachment with your required email.

 3. If completing the application ONLINE, provide marketing materials as PDFs and include links to broadcast materials in your required email (see application form.)
 Be sure to identify any links by applicant and provide any passwords necessary, so judges can easily access your audition.
-Links must remain active until the end of the year or until results in the category are officially announced.
+Links must remain active until results in the category are officially announced.
 PLEASE NOTE: The responsibility for the viability of links rests with the contestant.
 Please double-check that they work correctly.

 4. If providing audition selections BY MAIL, include two collated hard copies of marketing materials and two identical discs of broadcast materials clearly idenitifed on both the recording itself and on the recording's cover or box.
 Be sure it lists applicant's name.